digitalbond/Redpoint/README.md

 #####Windows

-After downloading bacnet-enum.nse you'll need to move it into the NSE Scripts directory, this will have to be done as an administrator.
+After downloading bacnet-enum.nse you will need to move it into the NSE Scripts directory, this will have to be done as an administrator.
 Go to Start -> Programs -> Accessories, and right click on 'Command Prompt'.
 Select 'Run as Administrator'.

 	move bacnet-enum.nse C:\Program Files (x86)\Nmap\scripts

 #####Linux

-After Downloading bacnet-enum.nse you'll need to move it into the NSE Scripts directory, this will have to be done as sudo/root.
+After Downloading bacnet-enum.nse you will need to move it into the NSE Scripts directory, this will have to be done as sudo/root.

 	sudo mv bacnet-enum.nse /usr/share/nmap/scripts